The Walton MBA

 The synergy among these three areas- Information Systems, Logistics, and Marketing– is vital to the ongoing strategic success of the consumer packaged goods and retail industries.
 Walton MBA faculty have designed an MBA program to put students on the cutting edge of this core business development.

-- 92% of job seeking graduates were employed one month after graduation
+- 86.7% of job seeking graduates were employed three months after graduation

 Each year we admit between forty and fifty new students.
 With a small class, you get to know your fellow students and the professors get to know you well, creating a deliberate environment focused on individualized learning.